Facebook Ads vs Google Ads: Which Is Best for Your Business?

 A lack of active audience intent is a weakness of Facebook Ads.
 The platform’s users are not actively searching for your brand, product, or service like they are with Google Ads.
 Instead, users are generally on Facebook to connect with other users or browse entertaining content.

 Some advertisers consider passive intent as a detriment to advertising return on investment (ROI).
 However, many find Facebook to be an excellent platform for introducing a brand and its offerings to new audiences and staying top of mind over time.
-Once the audience knows their brand, advertisers can follow up with social media and email marketing campaigns to move prospects through the sales funnel to conversion.
+The audience who knows their brand is at the top of the funnel.
+Afterward, advertisers can follow up with social media and email marketing campaigns to move prospects to conversion.

 Facebook’s comprehensive targeting options include demographic information, interests, browsing behavior, location, political affiliations, life events, industry, job title, and dozens of other parameters.
-Advertisers have the power to pinpoint the exact people they want to see their ads.
-Google Ads does offer some basic demographic-based targeting, but primarily leans on keyword searches to display ads to the right audience.
+Advertisers can pinpoint the exact people they want to see their ads.
+Google Ads does offer some basic demographic-based targeting but primarily leans on keyword searches to display ads to the right audience.

 Facebook currently has six different ad types or formats advertisers can choose from.
 These include images, video, slideshow, carousel, collection, and instant experience (formerly canvas) ads.
 Unlike the text-based Google Ads displayed above organic search results, Facebook Ads look and feel like organic social media content, allowing advertisers to get more creative and use visuals to encourage audience engagement.